Krillsson/sys-API/README.md

 System API (sys-API) is a RESTful API to your computers hardware.

-Sys-API publishes and monitors metrics from [OSHI](https://github.com/oshi/oshi) with the help of [Dropwizard](https://github.com/dropwizard/dropwizard).
+Sys-API publishes and monitors values from [OSHI](https://github.com/oshi/oshi) with the help of [Dropwizard](https://github.com/dropwizard/dropwizard).
 On Windows the information is supplemented with
 [OpenHardwareMonitor](https://github.com/openhardwaremonitor/openhardwaremonitor) with a little help from [OhmJni4Net](https://github.com/Krillsson/ohmjni4net).

 ## What can it do?

-- Threshold-based monitoring of system metrics
+- Threshold-based monitoring of system values
 - List ongoing threshold violations (events)
 - CPU usage & info
 - Memory usage